Close

 Learn new skills

 Continue learning new skills.
-This gives your brain a break from stressing about the divorce while also making you more marketable.
+This gives your brain a break from stressing about the divorce and may also make you more marketable.
 Maybe you’ll attend a work-related training.
 Maybe you’ll take salsa dancing lessons.
 Whatever you do to enhance yourself and your well-being can translate to positive career changes later.

 Even if you’re not currently looking for a job, maintain any professional networks you have, whether they’re in-person relationships or virtual connections through websites like LinkedIn.
 These networks can be helpful if you need career advice or recommendations during or after your divorce.